 Reporting Home Mortgage Interest on Schedule A

-Box 4 can contain various information, like:
+Box 4 -- Various information, like:

 Address of home being mortgaged

 Amounts paid out of escrow for real-estate taxes and homeowner's insurance premiums